 How To Warm Breast milk

-If baby does not finish milk at one feeding, it may be refrigerated and offered at the next feeding before it is discarded.
+If baby does not finish milk at one feeding, it may be used within two hours feeding before it is discarded.

 Some moms choose to pump exclusively and a good pump and good scheduling can keep up milk supply.
 However, before you choose this option, you need to know that moms who pump exclusively tend to wean faster due to the cleaning of the pump parts and bottles instead of the have milk will travel option of moms who can nurse when they are with their baby and only pump at work.
 If you choose this option, you need to pump no less than 10-15 minutes of double pumping 8 times per day until your baby is 6 months old.
 You also need to pump 11-12 times per day for 5 days in a row during typical growth spurt times which are 3 weeks, 6 weeks, 3 months, and 6 months.
 At 6-12 months, you should pump no less than 5 times per day.